 Your Actions Matter Most to Those Who Aren’t Suffering

 When you’re introduced to someone who can no longer optimally perform their duties, the other members of your team will notice how you manage the situation.
-No One can escape life’s painful moments.
-Our parents die, our kids get sick, and we will go through times of vulnerability.
+No one can escape life’s painful moments.
+Our parents die, our kids get sick, and we will surely go through times of vulnerability.
 The people who see you managing the ones who are undergoing life’s tribulations will imagine themselves in the same position.
-If they see a lack of empathy from your side of the matter, then they’ll know what to expect should they too get hit by life’s many troubles.
+If they see a lack of empathy from your side of the matter, then they’ll know what to expect should they too, get hit by life’s many troubles.

 Give every opportunity for those who hurt to fully heal.
 You’ll ease the worries of the ones watching from the side.
 It will lower their anxiety from envisioning being in the same position.
-Tasks may pile up in the immediate future,but you’ll protect something more important in the long-run: team morale.